brankeye/Atlas.Forms/README.md

 # Atlas.Forms
-Atlas is a small library that provides a viewmodel-first navigation service, a page-cache service, automatic page-caching when navigating, as well as a page dialog service, all usable from view or viewmodel.
+Atlas is a small library that provides  viewmodel-first navigation, event-based automatic page-caching, a page-dialog service, and an asynchronous messaging service.

 NOTE: Atlas is still in beta.